khanglu/react-crossfade-image/README.md

 ### style
 Custom styling for the image - default to { maxWidth: '100%', maxHeight: '100%' } for responsive image scaling

+### containerClass

+Custom class string for the container element - default to 'CrossfadeImage'

 ## License
 MIT